Last Updated: April 2026

 Design Flexibility and Aesthetics

 Steel allows for slim profiles, long spans, and modern industrial aesthetics, often used in commercial and architectural statement buildings.
+If you need a column-free space, steel's likely going to win on sheer practicality.
+The thinner profiles also free up floor area, which matters in tight urban lots where every square foot counts.

 Typical Applications